 Finally, the Supreme Court on May 29, 2025 issued a landmark decision, Seven County Infrastructure Coalition v.
-Eagle County, Colorado, 145 S. Ct.
+Eagle County, Colorado, 145 S.Ct.
 1497 (2025), in which it decried the "transform[ation]" of NEPA from its roots as "a modest procedural requirement," into a significant "substantive roadblock" that "paralyze[s]" "agency decisionmaking."
 Id. at 1507, 1513 (quotations omitted).
-The Supreme Court explained that part of that problem had been caused by decisions of lower courts, which it rejected, issuing a "course correction" mandating that courts give "substantial deference" to reasonable agency conclusions underlying its NEPA process.
+The Supreme Court explained that part of that problem had been caused by decisions of lower courts, which it rejected, issuing a "course correction" mandating that courts give "substantial deference" to reasonable agency conclusions underlying their NEPA processes.
 Id. at 1513-14.
-But the Court also acknowledged, and through its course correction sought to address, the effect on "litigation-averse agencies" which, in light of judicial "micromanage[ment]," had been "tak[ing] ever more time [] prepar[ing] ever longer EISs for future projects."
+But the Court also acknowledged, and through its course correction sought to address, the effect on "litigation-averse agencies" which, in light of judicial "micromanage[ment]," had been "tak[ing] ever more time and... prepar[ing] ever longer EISs for future projects."
 Id. at 1513.
-The Army, thus, is issuing this IFR to align its actions with the Supreme Court's decision and streamline its process of ensuring reasonable NEPA decisions.
+The DON, thus, is issuing this IFR to align its actions with the Supreme Court's decision and streamline its process of ensuring reasonable NEPA decisions.
 This revision has thus been called for, authorized, and directed by all three branches of government at the highest possible levels.

-DoD has elected to respond to these instructions by promulgating Department-wide NEPA procedures, Department of Defense National Environmental Policy Act Implementing Procedures, which will guide the Army's NEPA process henceforth.
+DoD has elected to respond to these instructions by promulgating Department-wide NEPA procedures, Department of Defense National Environmental Policy Act Implementing Procedures, which will guide the DON's NEPA process henceforth.
 The Supreme Court could not have been clearer in Seven County that NEPA is a procedural statute.
-See 145 S. Ct. at 1507 ("NEPA is a purely procedural statute."); see also id. at 1510 ("NEPA is purely procedural....
-NEPA does not mandate particular results, but simply prescribes the necessary process' for an agency's environmental review of a project;") (internal quotation omitted); id. at 1511 (NEPA is a purely procedural statute"); id. at 1513 (NEPA is properly understood as "a modest procedural requirement"); id. at 1514 ("NEPA's status as a purely procedural statute"); see also id. at 1507 ("Simply stated, NEPA is a procedural cross-check, not a substantive roadblock.").
+See 145 S.Ct. at 1507 ("NEPA is a purely procedural statute."); id. at 1510 ("NEPA is purely procedural....
+NEPA 'does not mandate particular results, but simply prescribes the necessary process' for an agency's environmental review of a project;"); id. at 1511 (NEPA is a purely procedural statute"); id. at 1513 (NEPA is properly understood as "a modest procedural requirement"); id. at 1514 ("NEPA's status as a purely procedural statute"); see also id. at 1507 ("Simply stated, NEPA is a procedural cross-check, not a substantive roadblock.").
 Mindful of this, DoD has decided that the flexibility to respond to new developments in this fast-evolving area of law, afforded by using non-codified procedures, outweighs the public-transparency virtues of codifying its regulations going forward.
 Notably, DoD can-and will-ensure that accessibility to the public by posting these procedures online, which removes the upside of codification.
 By contrast, not codifying its procedures will enable it to rapidly update these procedures in response to future court decisions (such as Seven County), Presidential directives, or the needs of the services.
 The use of non-codified procedures is, moreover, consistent with the approach that several other Federal agencies have used for decades.

 DoD has, correspondingly, directed all military departments to repeal their respective NEPA implementing regulations by June 30, 2025, per a May 21, 2025, memorandum.
-Thus, Thus, the Army is rescinding its NEPA implementing regulations at 32 CFR part 651.
-The Army is furthermore taking this action because the CEQ NEPA regulations, which the Army regulations were intended to supplement, have been rescinded and the Army regulations are incomplete on their own.
-The authority under which the CEQ regulations were promulgated, Executive Order (EO) 11991 (42 FR 26967, May 24, 1977), has been rescinded by EO 14154 (90 FR 8353, Jan.
-29, 2025).
-Therefore, the Army is rescinding 32 CFR part 651 to conform to CEQ's rescission of its regulations.
-The Army intends to continue to rely on categorical exclusions previously published in appendix B of 32 CFR part 651 or adopted by public notice in the Federal Register, all of which have now been incorporated into the Appendix to Department of Defense National Environmental Policy Act Implementing Procedures.
+Thus, the DON is rescinding its NEPA implementing regulations at 32

+CFR part 775.
+The DON is furthermore taking this action because the CEQ NEPA regulations, which the DON regulations were intended to supplement and implement, were rescinded and thus the DON's regulations are incomplete on their own.
+Therefore, the DON is rescinding 32 CFR part 775.
+Concurrent with this action, DoD plans to issue separate DoD-wide NEPA procedures, which will apply to DON.
+Those DoD-wide NEPA procedures will include the list of categorical exclusions that are currently listed in 32 CFR 775.6(f), which will continue to be used by DON in its implementation of NEPA.